Abdul-Basith-siddiqui/fromAPI/README.md

 React Router DOM - A library for routing in React applications.

-JSON Placeholder - A fake online REST API for testing and prototyping.

 npm - A package manager for the JavaScript programming language.

 This tech stack allows for the creation of a dynamic and responsive single-page application with a user-friendly interface, using the latest web development tools and techniques.